Rothenburg is considered THE German Christmas Village. It just oozes holiday cheer and is decorated to the nines that even

 But, if we are blessed with a white Christmas, then that also means a whole other bag of weather-ready clothing!

-So, what is one to pack or wear for the Christmas Markets?
+So, what is one to pack or wear for the Christmas Markets to stay warm (and dry)?

 Layers Layers Layers.
 Have a wind/weatherproof outer layer (coat) and then plenty of inner layers both on top and bottom and you’ll actually be shocked at how toasty you can stay.
 And of course, don’t forget weatherproof, comfy, sturdy, walking shoes!